jpieles/linux-presentation/text.md

 of only **free software** called GNU (GNU is not UNIX) [he later founded the *free software foundation** (FSF)

+**FREE SOFTWARE**
+Free Software can be defined by the four freedoms:
+* *Freedom 0* Freedom to run the program for any purpose
+* *Freedom 1* Freedom to study and change the program; access to the underlying source code
+* *Freedom 2* Freedom to share copies to help your neighbor
+* *Freedom 3* Freedom to distribute copies of modiefied versions to others

 He came really far with translating GNU software in his free software world.
 But the thing missing was the Operating System Kernel which would bind everthing together.